Tips for Finding a Babysitter in Champaign-Urbana

 The All-Important Interview

 So you have a few candidates.
-I prefer to do first interviews in a public place.
-If they deserve a second interview, then I will invite them over to my home for the “child test” to see how they will interact with my kids.
+One idea is to do a first interview in a public place, just with you (parent) and prospective sitter.
+If they earn a second interview, then invite them over to your home for the “child test” to see how they will interact with your kids.

 Ask the basics: experience, references, safety training.
 Set up a scenario and ask the sitter how she/he would handle it.
-If you have specific tasks you need from a sitter/nanny, be direct and ask up front about experience with such tasks.
-Also, ask them what they WON’T do.
+If you have specific tasks you need from a sitter, be direct and ask up front about experience with such tasks.
+Also, ask them what they won’t do.
 The answer might surprise you.

 Here is a decent list of interview questions; prepare yourself in advance of the interview.

-There are many ways to check out a babysitter, especially if you don’t want to spend the outrageous $555 fee I saw being advertised online for a background check.
+There are many ways to check out a babysitter, especially if you don’t want to spend the outrageous $555 fee we saw being advertised online for a background check.

 Get a criminal background check from the State of Illinois for only $16, via the Illinois State Police.
 However, this is limited to just this state.
 Instructions are linked here.

 Illinois DCFS will also allow you to submit a request for a background search of the “Child Abuse and Neglect Tracking System (CANTS)” system, with consent of the job applicant.
 More information here.

 If your sitter will be driving your child around, you might want to get a driving record abstract from the state of Illinois.
 It’s only $12 but takes up to two weeks.